xcart/xcart-docs/_pages/kb_en/modules/MMY.md

         <div class="column" markdown="span">![engine.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/engine.png)</div>
      </div>

-3. After the filter levels you require have been configured, at the very last step you will get the link **Manage Products** that will allow you to add the products that should be found when a shopper uses the respective filters.
+4. After all the filter levels you require have been configured, specify the products that should match the filters when a shopper uses them to search for products.
+At the very last step you will get the link **Manage Products**.
+Use this link to go to the section where you will be able to add products.

    * If the products are already in your store, you will be able to specify which products need to go here.
 Start by clicking the **'Add product'** button.
 A list of your products will be displayed in a popup.
 Select the products that match the filters you have configured.
      ![select_products.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/select_products.png)